×

 What Makes a Voice Friendly? - Voquent

-One of the most common descriptive words to show up in a voice-over casting brief is the word friendly.
+One of the most common descriptive words to show up in a voice-over casting brief is the word ‘friendly’.

 While this may sound simple enough at first glance, “friendly” can be a tough nut to crack if the voice actor is new to the industry or their voice isn’t typically cast in these roles.
-The genericness of the direction makes it even harder to follow in practical terms.
-Indeed anyone can sound friendly to their friends?

 It’s time to get more specific.